 - Choose your domain name

-- Set up your admin username and password (avoid using ‘admin’ as your username for security reasons)
+- Set up your admin username and password — never use “admin” as your username, as it’s the first thing attackers try

 - Enter your site title and description